Pylon and traffic cone overpopulation yields new campaign

 By Elliot Chan, Opinions Editor

-Formerly published in The Other Press.
+A satirical article, formerly published in The Other Press.
 June 3, 2014

 Since the 2010 Winter Olympics, Vancouver’s pylon and traffic cone population has quadrupled.
 This sudden boom has caused concerns for many, as these “safety” markers have literally overcrowded our urban streets, highways, and pedestrian walkways.